12. Verrou: a floating-point rounding errors checker

 • each line beginning with a hash (#) is considered as a comment and disregarded.

-When verrou finds a block of instructions (an IRSB, Intermediate Representation SuperBlock in valgrind terminology) whose address matches the FNNAME/OBJNAME specification, the whole chunk is left uninstrumented.
+When verrou finds a block of instructions (an IRSB, Intermediate Representation SuperBlock in valgrind terminology) whose address matches the FNNAME/OBJNAME specification, the whole chunk is left uninstrumented (we may still instrument IRSB to count uninstrumented operations).

 Warning